-All reagents were obtained from Vector Laboratories (Burlingame, CA) unless otherwise indicated.
-Slides were deparaffinized using xylenes and rehydrated with subsequent ethanol dilutions.
-Antigen retrieval was performed using 1 mM sodium citrate by microwaving 2 min on high and 7 min on low, followed by cooling in solution for 20 min.
-Slides were washed in Tris-buffered saline (TBS) with Tween [20 mM Tris, 500 mM NaCl, and 0.1% Tween 20 (pH 7.4)].
-Tissues were blocked for 15 min in 3% hydrogen peroxide (Fisher Scientific, Pittsburgh, PA), followed by avidin and biotin according to the instructions of the manufacturer.
-Slides were incubated in 10% serum of the secondary antibody host in 3% BSA in TBS for 1 h at room temperature.
-After blocking, slides were incubated overnight at 4 C in primary antibody in 3% BSA-TBS-10% serum.
-Slides were rinsed three times for 5 min in TBS-Tween 20 and then incubated at room temperature for 1 h in secondary antibody in 3% BSA-TBS.
-After washing slides in TBS-Tween 20, avidin-biotin complex reagent was added and incubated for 30 min at room temperature.
-Slides were then washed in TBS, and antigen-antibody-horseradish peroxidase complex was visualized using diaminobenzidine (DAB)

-reagent for 3 min.
-For the phospho-Smad2 and Smad3 antibodies, the method of enzyme detection was the tyramide signal amplification fluorescein kit (PerkinElmer, Wellesley, MA) used with biotinylated antirabbit secondary at 1:400 dilution (Vector Laboratories).
-Control body, sheep; 1:50 dilution; Abcam, Cambridge, MA), CK8 (CK8
+All reagents were obtained from Vector Laboratories, Inc. (Burlingame, CA) unless indicated. otherwise Slides were deparaffinized using xylenes and rehydrated with subsequent ethanol dilutions.
+Antigen retrieval was performed using 1 mM sodium citrate by microwaving 2 minutes on high and 7 minutes on low followed by cooling in solution for 20 minutes.
+Slides were washed in Tris-buffered saline (TBS) with Tween [20mM Tris, 500mM NaCl, 0.1%Tween 20 (pH 7.4)].
+Tissues were blocked for 15 minutes in 3% hydrogen peroxide (Fisher Scientific) followed by avidin and biotin according to manufacturer's instructions.
+Slides were incubated in 10% serum of the secondary antibody host in 3% bovine serum albumin in TBS for 1 hour at room temperature.
+After blocking, slides were incubated overnight at 4°C in primary antibody in 3% BSA-TBS-10% serum.
+Slides were rinsed 3 times for 5 minutes in TBS-Tween and then incubated at room temperature for 1 hour in secondary antibody in 3% BSA-TBS.
+After washing slides in TBS-Tween, ABC reagent was added and incubated for 30 minutes at room temperature.
+Slides were then washed in TBS and antigen-antibody-horseradish peroxidase complex was visualized using diaminobenzidine (DAB) reagent for 3 minutes.
+For the phospho-Smad2 and Smad3 antibodies, the method of enzyme detection was the tyramide signal amplification (TSA) florescein kit (Perkin-Elmer, Wellesley, MA) used with biotinylated anti-rabbit secondary at 1:400 dilution (Vector Labs, Burlingame, CA).
+Control slides received serum block instead of primary antibody.